How to Design Beer Labels That Get Picked First

 Breweries building QR into the brand

 We’ve seen brewers use QR code labels to lead to taproom playlists, brewmaster notes, or even interactive “name this beer” campaigns.
-One client ran a label-to-web vote for naming their next release—and watched engagement spike across their social channels just from one sticker.
+A Stomp customer ran a label-to-web vote for naming their next release, and watched engagement spike across their social channels just from one sticker.

 Limited releases shine (literally) with silver labels

 The result?
 A label that screams “limited edition” before customers even read the style.
-The shine grabs attention, the design seals the deal, and the beer?
+The shine grabs attention while the design seals the deal.
+And the beer?
 Off the shelf faster than you can say “imperial barrel-aged.”

-If your brew’s ready for the spotlight, your label better show up too.
-Whether you’re running a small batch or keeping up with demand, our beer can labels are built to look sharp, stick strong, and keep your cans in good company.
+If your brew is ready for the spotlight, make sure your label is ready to shine.
+Whether you’re running a small batch or keeping up with demand, our custom beer labels are built to look sharp, stick strong, and keep your cans in good company.